Input-to-state stability for bilinear feedback systems: Global input-to-state stability for bilinear feedback systems

-\begin{remark} The local inequality \eqref{eq:decay_property_B2N} in the proof of \Cref{thm:ISS_for_BFS} guarantees the stability of the uncontrolled system with sufficiently small initial values.
-The assumption of a global version of such an estimate has been used in \cite{Schw20} to derive (global) ISS estimates for parabolic semilinear boundary control systems with (time depending) semilinearities mapping an interpolation space between $D(A)$ and $X$, related to the fractional power of the operator $-A$, boundedly into $X$.
-Compared to our setting, neither a feedback, nor unboundedness of the nonlinearity, in the sense of the presence of an unbounded operator $B_2$, are considered.
-If we assume a global version of \eqref{eq:decay_property_B2N} we can also strengthen the result of \Cref{thm:ISS_for_BFS}. \end{remark}
+\begin{remark} In the proof of \Cref{thm:ISS_for_BFS} we proved that $V:X \rightarrow \R$, $V(z)= \lVert z \rVert_X^2$ is an ISS-Lyapunov function for \ref{eq:BFS} under the additional assumption \eqref{eq:decay_property_B2N}.
+This assumption has been used in \cite{Schw20} to derive ISS estimates for parabolic semilinear boundary control systems with (time-depending) semilinearities mapping an interpolation space between $D(A)$ and $X$, related to the fractional power of the operator $-A$, boundedly into $X$.
+Compared to our setting, neither feedback nor unboundedness of the nonlinearity, in the sense of the presence of an unbounded operator $B_2$, are considered. \end{remark}